turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     $ source start_celo.sh
    ## *Create the Node, while in the celo-data-dir*
    Join the docker group using a terminal command.
-   After joining a new group always restart the VM.
+   After joining a new group, always restart the VM.
    Use id to check your groups, make sure docker is in the list of groups.

     $ sudo usermod -aG docker $YOURNAME

     -Restart the VM

     $ id
-   After joining a new group always restart the VM.
    Use id to check your groups, look for docker in this list of groups.

     $ cd celo-data-dir